jan-x-marek/jseries/README.md

   * Add the resulting jar ``build/libs/jseries-1.0.jar`` to your classpath
   * Or add the artifact ``com.jmt:jseries:1.0`` to your gradle or maven dependencies (it's in the local repository only).

-## Stability

-I have been using the code in production in several projects for more than a year, so I daresay it's safe and stable.

-## Completeness

-As noted above, the extent of the functionality (supported data types, various mappings and transformations) is quite limited.
-At the moment, it supports only the bits that I needed in my projects, and it certainly misses some obvious stuff that other users might need.
-I intend to keep adding more stuff in the future, but only to a limited extent.
-I am not planning to duplicate the entire Numpy, Pandas, or whatever, I want to keep it small and simple.

-The library is easily extensible.
-If you like the overall concept, and miss a particular function, please, drop me a message and I may decide to add it.
-Or, you are very welcome to add it on your own and send me a pull request.

-Also, the javadoc is nearly non-existent at the moment, and it will hopefully improve.

-## Random Design Notes

-Data are stored only in memory, in Java arrays, specifically in primitive arrays wherever possible.
-This helps to achieve the best speed and memory efficiency.

-Everything is immutable.
-Arrays are encapsulated in immutable wrappers.
-It keeps the semantics simple and eliminates any concurrency troubles.
-Well - there is one exception to this rule - DirtyFunctions - see the user guide below.

-There is only a single set of interfaces, used both for primitive and non-primitive types.
-For example, there is an Array<T> interface, which has a generic implementation for an array of Objects, and a specific implementation DoubleArray (of the type ``Array<Double>``), which stores the values as primitives internally, but has big Double in its type signature.
-It greatly simplifies the API, compared to the standard Java APIs (functions, streams) where every interface is copied many times for every primitive type.
-Naturally, it might affect performance, due to some extra boxing/unboxing.
-However, I did quite some performance benchmarking to see how much the generic interface really slows things down, and the difference was small, certainly worth the tradeoff.
-Apparently, Java 8 runtime is doing excellent job with runtime optimization.

-The overall design tends to functional programming flavor (as far as Java permits), leveraging the cool new Java 8 stuff, such as lambdas and default method implementations.

 ## Quick User Guide

 ### Array